backlashblitz/Flight-Management-System/README.md

 # Flight-Management-System
-Flight Management System using Dijkstra and Binary Search
+Flight Management System using Dijkstra Algorithm and Binary Search